EstevaoMGomes/MPS-GD-JAX/ReadMe.md

 # MPS-GD-JAX: A JAX-based framework for optimizing Matrix Product States (MPS) using Gradient Descent
 This project provides a JAX implementation of the MPS-GD algorithm, which is designed to optimize MPS representations of quantum states.
+The results are summarized in [`report.pdf`](report.pdf).

 ## Features
 - JAX-based implementation for efficient computation and automatic differentiation